How To Sew a Pillowcase Using French Seams or a Serger / Easy Sewing Project

 Oh boy do I have a fun beginner sewing project for you.
 I’m going to show you how to make a fabric bag.
 They are so fun and quick to sew and you can use them for so many things.

-The little bags work well for candy treats or small items that you want to keep together.
+The little bags work well for candy treats or items you want to keep together.

 Materials & Items Needed